DataDog/hiring-engineers/answers.md

 ## Infrastructures & APM Metrics / Final Dashboard
-I exported some of the **APM visualizations** that we got previously like number of requests, request duration and latency to my dahsboard created earlier in the **Visualization** part of this exercies.
+I exported some of the **APM visualizations** that we got like number of requests, request duration and latency to my dahsboard created earlier in the **Visualization** part of this exercise.
 I changed the previous rolling sum for `my_metric` visualization from **Timeseries** to **Query Value** and added new infrastuture metrics visualizations to finalize the final version of my dashboard that I want to show .
 I grouped the visualizations into **2 groups**:

 - APM Metrics (For the Flask APP)
 - Infrastrure Metrics

 ![Final Dashboard](/images/img35.png)

 This is the [LINK](https://p.datadoghq.eu/sb/611c1346-d5cf-11eb-9198-da7ad0900005-6ddb29f91c510361e1ed6e48ee988c7b?from_ts=1625073958104&to_ts=1625077558104&live=true) to my final Dashoard.
-I enabled timeframe modification so please make sure to select something like **past 1 week or past 1 month** because by the time that you will be reviewing the exercise, some data might be missing if the monitor is stopped especially with the **APM metrics** because I won't be making requests to the endpoints, so in this case no data will be showed.
+I enabled timeframe modification so please make sure to select something like **past 1 week or past 1 month** because by the time that you will be reviewing the exercise, some data might especially with the **APM metrics** because I would have stopped making requests to the endpoints, so in this case no data will be showed if you put a very recent timeframe.

 **Bonus Question**: *What is the difference between a Service and a Resource?* <br>
 A **Service** groups together endpoints, queries and jobs (examples: databases, message queues...) to build an application.They are very common and essential in microservices architectures. **Resource** represent a specific domain of an application.
 A resource can be an instrumented endpoint, a query or a background job.
 In other words resources enable the services to do their jobs.
 For example a resource can be an **HTTP request** to an **API** (like GET or POST).